BullsEye0/blue_eye/README.md

 ****

 ## I also want to make you aware that:
-* This was written for educational purposes and pentest only.
+* This was written for educational purposes and penetration testing only.
 * The author will not be responsible for any damage ..!
 * The author of this tool is not responsible for any misuse of the information.
 * You will not misuse the information to gain unauthorized access.